-The Insurance Commissioner impacts every resident and business in our state and has far-reaching influence at the national and international levels.
+The Insurance Commissioner impacts every resident and business in our state and has far-reaching influence at the national and international levels, where Washington has long been a leader.
 The Commissioner's duties require a combination of professional education and leadership experience and a demonstrated ability to provide vision and leadership and make decisions in substantive areas of public policy.
 The position also requires experience in successfully managing complex organizations in public and private sectors, operating effectively in the political arena, and interacting with a broad range of constituencies.

-b.
-Specialized (job content) knowledge and skills
+Specialized (Job Content Knowledge and Skills)

-• Strong executive leadership skills to assess and balance competing needs of dynamic changes to the insurance market, financial solvency, and consumer protection.

-• Demonstrated knowledge of corporate governance standards and practices to carry out the role of financial and marketplace regulator.

-• Political and public policy acumen to successfully formulate, influence, and advance insurance regulatory issues at the state, national, and international levels.

-• Adeptness in balancing the issues and demands of a wide range of interest groups, including the insurance, securities, and banking industries, state and federal regulators, consumers, health care providers, legislators, other state agencies, the federal government, and the media.

-• Demonstrated knowledge of the interconnections of multiple forms of insurance entities, including intermediate entities, and their products with the general economy.
+- 1. Strong, executive leadership skills to assess and balance competing needs and dynamic changes to the insurance market, financial solvency, and consumer protection. - 2.
+Demonstrate knowledge of corporate governance standards and practices to carry out the role of financial and marketplace regulator. - 3.
+Political and public policy judgment to successfully formulate, influence, and advance insurance regulatory issues at the state, national, and international levels. - 4.
+Adept at balancing the issues and demands of a wide range of interest groups, including the insurance, securities, and banking industries, state and federal regulators, consumers, health care providers, legislators, other state agencies, tribal and federal governments, and the media. - 5.
+Demonstrate knowledge of the interconnections of multiple forms of insurance entities, including intermediate entities, and their products with the larger economy.

-Proven ability to:
+• Proven Ability To:

-• Serve as the primary insurance consumer advocate for Washington state residents and businesses by providing assistance, information, and education on insurance issues.

-• Serve as the insurance industry regulator, emphasizing the values of consistency and fairness to foster a truly competitive industry environment.

-• Partner with consumer advocacy groups and the insurance industry to recognize, anticipate, and adapt to unpredictable markets and maintain a viable, sustainable insurance environment.
+- 1. Serve as the primary insurance consumer advocate for Washington state residents and businesses by providing assistance, information, and education on insurance issues. - 2.
+Serve as the insurance industry regulator, emphasizing the values of consistency and fairness to foster a truly competitive industry environment. - 3.
+Partner with consumer advocacy groups and the insurance industry to recognize, anticipate, and adapt to unpredictable markets and maintain a viable, sustainable insurance environment.

-• Determine when a company's weak financial condition requires intervention (i.e., oversight, receivership, sale, or liquidation) necessary to protect policyholders and taxpayers.

-• Determine when an insurer's market activities impacting consumers and the general public require regulatory intervention.

-• Manage the operations of an insurance company in receivership.

-• Use various methods required or permitted by law and consistent with sound public policy to secure from regulated entities (i.e., insurance and risk assumption providers, producers, and licensees) good faith operations and regulatory and statutory compliance.

-- Develop consensus on contentious issues. - Set priorities and align resources, efforts, and services with agency vision and strategy.
+- 4. Determine when a company's weak financial condition requires intervention (i.e., oversight, receivership, sale, or liquidation) necessary to protect policyholders and taxpayers. - 5.
+Determine when an insurer's market activities impact consumers and the public, and when these impacts require regulatory intervention. - 6.
+Manage the operations of an insurance company in receivership. - 7.
+Use various methods required or permitted by law and consistent with sound public policy to secure from regulated entities (i.e., insurance and risk assumption providers, producers, and licensees) good faith operations, and regulatory and statutory compliance. - 8.
+Develop consensus on contentious issues. - 9.
+Set priorities and align resources, efforts, and services with the agency's vision and strategy.

-5. Nature and Scope
+IV.
+Nature and Scope